-- It never helps to ignore the lender's letters or calls, but you do not have to put up with rudeness or harassment. - The lender is trying to decide whether she should continue with the foreclosure process.
-Therefore, you should respond when contacted by her. - Be sure to document all correspondence between you and your lender.
+- It never helps to ignore the lender's letters or calls, but you do not have to put up with rudeness or harassment. - The lender should be trying to decide whether she should continue with the foreclosure process.
+Therefore, you should respond when contacted by her. - Be sure to write down all contact between you and your lender.
 This includes saving copies of any letters you send or receive, keeping a list of all phone calls, and keeping organized records of payments and copies of your loan documents. - If you are not comfortable talking to the lender yourself or cannot understand what they are asking of you, then contact someone to help explain.